arunppsg/arunppsg.github.io/content/book-notes/storyworthy.md

 Give every thing a location - a place.
 This will help the audience visualize rather than thinking abstractly.
 For example, when you say `my grandma is an old woman` and `i can see my grandma bending over the garden with her age reflecting on her`, the latter one with location helps the audience visualize better.

+Stories need not always have humor and if a story has only humor, then it is not a story - it is a stand-up comedy.
+Humor keeps the audience engaged, can increase the engagement of the audience and can be used to make a critical point.
+Humor comes from surprises.
+A surprise can be made by making a setup and a punchline or making two things which don't go together to go together.

 Don't practice in front of mirrors.
 Because when you are speaking at the stage, you will not be seeing you.